 Configuring Payment Gateways

-You will find four default options to install payment gateways in the Checkout section.
+You will find four default options to install payment gateways in the Payments section.
 These are:

-We can go further into each section in detail and see the possibilities.
+We can go further into each section in detail by clicking the Set up button, and see the possibilities.

-This section allows you to set up Direct Bank Transfer facility on your store.
+This section allows you to set up a Direct Bank Transfer facility in your store.